 • benches and seating

-The environmental impacts of the park will be reduced and positive steps taken to adapt to the challenges of climate change.
+Throughout the project we intend to reduce the environmental impacts of the park and take positive steps towards adapting to the challenges of climate change.

 Get involved

-If you or your group use Kingswood Park and have ideas for projects that will encourage more people to enjoy the park contact us by:
+If you or your group use Kingswood Park and have ideas that will encourage more people to enjoy the park contact us by: